The Animal Science major offers an opportunity to apply animal biology, physiology, biochemistry,

-- Work with businesses inside and outside of agriculture, including farms, financial institutions, pharmaceutical companies, government agencies, and foundations;
+- working with businesses and financial institutions, government agencies, private foundations and

 For all students, the requirements of the major consist of: